MUHAMMMADJUNAID1/TeslaApp/README.md

 # TeslaApp

 <br>
-<h2>This is the First Tesla App using Flutter And I have Amazaied</h2<
+<h2>This is the First Tesla App using Flutter And My name is Junaid</h2<